lcarlaw/meso/README.md

 python run.py
 ```

-You can leave this running indefinitely.
+The log file can be found in `logs/downloads.log`.
+You can leave this process running indefinitely.

 ## Creating an archived case
 To-do.